1 Audit Committee

 6.39 To consider the external auditor’s report to those charged with governance on issues arising from the audit of the accounts.

 6.40 To consider and endorse amendments to the Council’s Financial Regulations and Contract Procedure Rules and, on behalf of full Council, give any instructions to the Section 151 Officer as may be appropriate.

 6.41 To report to those charged with governance on the committee’s findings, conclusions and recommendations concerning the adequacy and effectiveness of their governance, risk management and internal control frameworks, financial reporting arrangements and internal and external audit functions.

 To prepare an annual report to full Council setting out the committee’s work and performance during the year in relation to the terms of reference and to refer to Council and the effectiveness of the committee in meeting its purpose.

 6.42 To publish an annual report on the work of the committee, including a conclusion on the compliance with the CIPFA Position Statement.

 To review any issue referred to it by the Chief Executive or any Council body.

 Other core functions

-Support officer: Sarah Moorghen, Democratic Services - email email@example.com.
+Support officer: Sarah Moorghen, Democratic Support - email email@example.com.